Self-determination theory: Life goals

 There have been several studies on this subject that chart intrinsic goals being associated with greater health, well-being and performance.
 Intrinsic motivation has also been shown to be a better motivator, especially in relation to long-term goals as it leaves all motivation to be on an internal basis.
-It doesn't rely on external factors, that are typically temporary, to provide the necessary drive to complete a task.
+It does not rely on external factors, that are typically temporary, to provide the necessary drive to complete a task.
 With intrinsic aspirations, they would relate to things that are more values rather than material things or have material manifestations, which fits with the examples provided.
 These life goals can also be related back to the needs that are stronger for the individual and that they are more motivated to satisfy.
 For example, the goal of affiliation would fit into the category of the need for relatedness.
 Wealth, on the other hand, would fit more under the category of competence.